VishalRMahajan/SFIT-MU-BE-IT-AllSemesters/Semester 4/README.md

   - Includes Unix lab manual and corresponding output files.
 - **Microprocessor Lab/**
   - Contains Microprocessor lab manual and output files.
+- **Network Lab/**
+  - Contains Network lab manual and output files.

 Hey there!
-Just a **heads-up**, this repository is here to help you get a better grasp of the course content.
+Just a **heads-up**, this repository is here to help  get a better grasp of the course content.
 But remember, it's super important to use these resources responsibly and play fair.
-Using them for anything shady like cheating or copying isn't cool and goes against the whole learning vibe we've got going on.
+Using them for anything shady like cheating, plagiarism or copying isn't cool and goes against the whole learning vibe we've got going on.
 So, let's keep it honest and rock those studies together!